iYadavVaibhav/iyadavvaibhav.github.io/_posts/2020-06-28-blockchain-notes.md

 ---
-title: Blockchain and its use in Healthcare and Banking Industry
+title: Blockchain and its use in Banking Industry
 layout: post
 categories: notes blockchain
 ---